Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 So, rather than the reparations themselves, the German government's measures meant to get around them led to a major increase in inflation.
 In understanding the causes of the acceleration of inflation during that early period, it is sometimes overlooked how much the restriction on the free movement of German products to creditors' markets worsened the issue.

-And it did so more quickly.
-The par exchange rate of the German mark to the British pound was around 20, although it dropped from 305 in August 1921 to 1,020 by November of that same year.
+It did so more quickly.
+The par exchange rate of the German mark to the British pound was around 20, although it dropped from 305 in August 1921 to 1,020 by November of the same year.

 The worst, though, was yet to come.